caiyunapp/caiyun-weather-api-python-sdk/README.md

 ### Use our dataclass models

-The default HTTP client is requests, you can other HTTP cient to request API, and pass the response dict to our models (based on `dataclasss`):
+The default HTTP client is requests, you can use other HTTP cient to request API, and pass the response dict to our models (based on `dataclasss`):

 ```py